-- · Planning different types of scientific enquiries to answer questions, including recognising and controlling variables where necessary - · Taking measurements, using a range of scientific equipment, with increasing accuracy and precision - · Recording data and results of increasing complexity using scientific diagrams and labels, classification keys, tables, and bar and line graphs - · Using test results to make predictions to set up further comparative and fair tests - · Using simple models to describe scientific ideas - · Reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of results, in oral and written forms such as displays and other presentations - · Identifying scientific evidence that has been used to support
+- · Planning different types of scientific enquiries to answer questions, including recognising and controlling variables where necessary - · Taking measurements, using a range of scientific equipment, with increasing accuracy and precision - Recording data and results of increasing complexity using scientific diagrams and labels, classification keys, tables, and bar and line graphs - · Using test results to make predictions to set up further comparative and fair tests

+- Using simple models to describe scientific ideas - Reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of results, in oral and written forms such as displays and other presentations - · Identifying scientific evidence that has been used to support

-All living things Animals including humans Properties and changes of materials Forces Earth and Space Pupils should be taught to: Pupils should be taught to: Pupils should be taught to: Pupils should be taught to: Pupils should be taught to: explain the differences in the life cycles of a mammal, an amphibian, an insect and a bird describe the life process of reproduction in some plants and animals. · describe the changes as humans develop from birth to old age. compare and group together everyday materials based on evidence from comparative and fair tests, including their hardness, solubility, transparency, conductivity (electrical and thermal), and response to magnets understand that some materials will dissolve in liquid to form a solution, and describe how to recover a explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object identify the effects of air resistance, water resistance and friction, that act between moving surfaces understand that force and motion can be transferred describe the movement of the Earth, and other planets, relative to the Sun in the solar system describe the movement of the Moon relative to the Earth describe the Sun, Earth and Moon as approximately spherical bodies use the idea of the Earth's rotation to explain day and night.
+All living things Animals including humans Properties and changes of materials Forces Earth and Space Pupils should be taught to: Pupils should be taught to: Pupils should be taught to: Pupils should be taught to: Pupils should be taught to: explain the differences in the life cycles of a mammal, an amphibian, an insect and a bird describe the life process of reproduction in some plants and animals. describe the changes as humans develop from birth to old age. compare and group together everyday materials based on evidence from comparative and fair tests, including their hardness, solubility, transparency, conductivity (electrical and thermal), and response to magnets understand that some materials will dissolve in liquid to form a solution, and describe how to recover a substance from a solution. use knowledge of solids, liquids and gases to decide how mixtures might be explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object identify the effects of air resistance, water resistance and friction, that act between moving surfaces understand that force and motion can be transferred through mechanical devices such as gears, pulleys, levers and springs. describe the movement of the Earth, and other planets, relative to the Sun in the solar system describe the movement of the Moon relative to the Earth describe the Sun, Earth and Moon as approximately spherical bodies use the idea of the Earth's rotation to explain day and night.

-substance from a through mechanical

-solution. devices such as gears,

-pulleys, levers and

-· use knowledge of springs.

-solids, liquids and

-gases to decide how

-mixtures might be

 separated, including

 through filtering,

 sieving and

 evaporating

 · give reasons, based

 on evidence from

 comparative and fair

 tests, for the

 particular uses of

 everyday materials,

 including metals, wood

 and plastic

 · demonstrate that

 dissolving, mixing and

 changes of state are

 reversible changes

-explain that some
+• explain that some

 changes result in the

 formation of new

 materials, and that

-this kind of change is not usually reversible,
+this kind of change is

-including changes
+not usually reversible,

-associated with
+including changes associated with

 burning and the

 action of acid on

 bicarbonate of soda.